IBAnimatable/IBAnimatable/README.md

 github "JakeLin/IBAnimatable" ~> 1.0
 ```

-Run `carthage update` to build the framework and drag the built `IBAnimatable.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `IBAnimatable.framework` (in Carthage/Build/iOS folder) into your Xcode project.

 ## APIs